-OPERS manages investments in four investment portfolios: the Defined Benefits portfolio, the Health Care portfolio, the 115 Health Care Trust portfolio and the Defined Contribution portfolio.
+During 2015, OPERS managed investments in four investment portfolios: the Defined Benefits portfolio, the Health Care portfolio, the 115 Health Care Trust portfolio and the Defined Contribution portfolio.
+During 2016, OPERS consolidated the health care plans.
 The Defined Benefit portfolio includes the investment assets of the Traditional Pension Plan, the defined benefit component of the Combined Plan, the annuitized accounts of the Member-Directed Plan and the VEBA Trust.
 Within the Defined Benefit portfolio, contributions into the plans are all recorded at the same time and benefit payments all occur on the first of the month.
 Accordingly, the money-weighted rate of return is considered to be the same for all plans within the portfolio.
-The money weighted rate of return, net of investments expense, for the Defined Benefit portfolio is 6.95% for 2014.
+The money weighted rate of return, net of investments expense, for the Defined Benefit portfolio is 0.4% for 2015.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2015
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016

 The allocation of investment assets with the Defined Benefit portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the defined benefit pension plans.
-The table below displays the Board-approved asset allocation policy for 2014 and the long-term expected real rates of return:
+The table below displays the Board-approved asset allocation policy for 2015 and the long-term expected real rates of return:

-Weighted Average Long-Term Expected
+Target Weighted Average Long-Term Expected Real Rate of Return

-Asset Class Target Allocation Real Rate of Return (Arithmetic)
+Asset Class Allocation (Arithmetic)

 Fixed Income 23.00 % 2.31 %

-Domestic Equities 19.90 5.84
+Domestic Equities 20.70 5.84

 Real Estate 10.00 4.25

 Private Equity 10.00 9.25

-International Equities 19.10 7.40
+International Equities 18.30 7.40

 Other investments 18.00 4.59

-Total 100.00 % 5.28 %
+Total 100.00 % 5.27 %